UniTeam

-The UniTeam Alliance is an electoral alliance in the Philippines formed to support the candidacies of Bongbong Marcos and Sara Duterte in the 2022 presidential and vice-presidential elections and their allies in the 2022 Philippine general election.
-The alliance was formalized on November 29, 2021.
+UniTeam was an electoral alliance in the Philippines formed to support the candidacies of Bongbong Marcos and Sara Duterte in the 2022 presidential and vice-presidential elections and their allies in the 2022 Philippine general election.
+The alliance was formalized on November 29, 2021, with Senator Imee Marcos coining the name UniTeam.

+UniTeam, as an electoral alliance, was dissolved shortly after the landslide victories of both candidates in the 2022 national elections.
+The term "UniTeam" continued to be used to refer to the relationship between the president and vice president until relations deteriorated following Duterte's resignation from the Marcos cabinet in July 2024 and the antagonistic rhetoric of the Duterte family against Marcos in the subsequent months.
+The resulting feud between the Marcos and Duterte families has also been termed as "Kadiliman vs. Kasamaan" (lit. 'darkness vs. evil') by critics of the Marcos administration, taken from an accidental quote by lawyer Harry Roque.

 Coalition members

 The alliance consists of four political parties:

 In addition, the alliance's senatorial slate features guest candidates from the Nacionalista Party, Kilusang Bagong Lipunan (KBL), Nationalist People's Coalition (NPC), PDP–Laban, and People's Reform Party (PRP).
 Except for the NPC, all of the aforementioned parties are allied with Marcos and Duterte.

+Presidential bid

 Senatorial slate

 Marcos and Duterte have endorsed the following candidates for the 2022 Philippine Senate election, thus who are part of their "senatorial slate":